In this Blog Post, we will be sharing some helpful information/tips that must be done prior to our arrival.

 7. Remove all signs of animals living in the home

 Don't get me wrong, we absolutely love animals!
 But keep in mind that when people see the photos online, they may get all sorts of ideas on the cleanliness of the home, because of the pets.
 So, just to be safe, put away all pet toys, food and water dishes, cat towers, and of course your pets. :)

-Keep the pets with you in a room with the door shut, while we shoot the rest of the home, or if you have dogs-- take them for a walk or to a dog park! :) Cats usually find a good hiding spot.
+Keep the pets with you in a room with the door shut, while we shoot the rest of the home.
+If you have dogs, consider taking them for a walk or to a dog park! :) Cats usually find a good hiding spot.

 8. Clean the floors

 Vacuum, mop, and sweep the floors prior to our arrival.